Creativa-Studios/.github/profile/README.md

-# Lightio Studios
+# Creativa Studios

-Welcome to the official organization of Lightio Studios.
+Welcome to the official organization of Creativa Studios.
 We are still a small organization with huge plans!

 ---